If your development involves clearing native vegetation

 If the BOS applies to your development, you must contact an accredited assessor to assess the biodiversity impacts.

-You will need a Biodiversity Assessment Report if you exceed the BOS threshold or your property is mapped on the Biodiversity Values Map.
+You will need a biodiversity assessment report (BAR) if you exceed the BOS threshold or your property is mapped on the biodiversity values map.
 The assessor will prepare the BAR, which includes any potential impacts and offset requirements.

 The assessor may suggest changes to your proposal to avoid and minimise any biodiversity impacts.

-You must ensure the BAR is certified within 14 days of your application.
+You must ensure the biodiversity assessment report is certified within 14 days of your application.

 We will assess and consider all aspects of your application.
 If there are serious and irreversible impacts on biodiversity values, we will refuse your application.